umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 * If you are using the UmbracoHelper query methods like `@Umbraco.Content` or `@Umbraco.Media` instead of the typed methods like `@Umbraco.TypedContent` and `@Umbraco.TypedMedia` then __you are__ using dynamics

 It is strongly advised that you use the strongly typed `@Model.Content` instead of `@CurrentPage` models in your views,
-this will actually perform much better and you'll be forward compatible with Umbraco v8+ with regards to querying `IPublishedContent`.
+this will perform much better and you'll be forward compatible with Umbraco v8+ with regards to querying `IPublishedContent`.

 A large problem with the performance of dynamics is having to parse string syntax such as:
-`@CurrentPage.Children.Where("DocumentTypeAlias == \"DatatypesFolder\" && Visible")` and turn that into something that is compilable when instead it can just be written as something that compiles
+`@CurrentPage.Children.Where("DocumentTypeAlias == \"DatatypesFolder\" && Visible")` and turn that into something that is compilable when instead it can be written as something that compiles

 :::note
 About the Query Builder: We are aware that the Query Builder in the template editor of the backoffice currently